corradomonti/llamafur/README.md

 Run experiments
 ---------------

-Then, `cd` to the `llamafur/` directory and check you have these files:

-* `./stopwords.txt`, stopwords, one per line
-* `./dump/enwiki-20140203-pages-articles.xml`, the wikipedia dump
-* `./run-experiments.sh`, the script
-* `./evaluation/pool.txt`, that specifies which scorers should be evaluated
-* `./evaluation/human-evaluation.tsv`, the human-made dataset

-Then, you can proceed to run the script with `. run-experiments.sh`.
-Parsing the Wikipedia snapshot will take many hours (more than 10 usually), while the LlamaFur experiments won't take as long.
+Then, `cd` to the `llamafur/` directory where you can proceed to run the script with `sh run-experiments.sh`.
+Parsing the Wikipedia snapshot will take many hours (at least 10 usually), while the LlamaFur experiments won't take as long.
 See the comment in the script file (`llamafur/run-experiments.sh`) for more info.